shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Ok!"
 Wryonin whistled happily as he turned off the lantern and climbed into the top bunk.
 It squeaked and shifted as he climbed up.

 “Careful, Wryonin.
-Ersatzica, you got to fix these bunk beds.
+Ersatzica, you have got to fix these bunk beds.
 They shift too much.”

 “I’ll get to it… eventually.”